gratipay/gratipay.com/www/about/policies/terms-of-service.md

 for providing any required tax and other documentation to employees, independent contractors, tax authorities, or any other person.

-1. Content Accessible on the Services
+1. Content Accessible on the Service

   1. With the exception of content provided by Participants of the Service, the contents of Gratipay.com&mdash;including all text, images, data, software,